health in Switzerland

 Swiss-wide pollen data

-One in five people in Switzerland suffer from a pollen allergy.
+One in five people in Switzerland suffers from a pollen allergy.
 In spring, it’s pollen from bushes and trees that causes sneezing and streaming eyes, while in summer it’s mainly grass pollen.
 The symptoms of a pollen allergy can be severe, which is why the aha!
 Swiss Allergy Centre provides information about the pollen count on its website pollenundallergie.ch and the pollen news app.
 For improved therapy management, pollen count information will in future be calculated for the whole of Switzerland by MeteoSwiss and made available via the app and the website of aha!
 Swiss Allergy Centre.
 The app service also includes a symptom diary.

 pollenundallergie.ch and the free pollen news app